zkochan/zkochan.github.io/_posts/2017-05-14-pnpms-strictness-helps-to-avoid-silly-bugs.md

 On next run, your app will immediately fail, because it won't be able to find `debug`.
 Which is the way it should be!
 To fix the project, you'll just run `pnpm install debug` and `debug` will be added to your `package.json` (pnpm saves packages to `package.json` by default, even when the `--save` parameter is not passed).
-With `debug` in your `package.json`, you can be sure that it will always be installed in into `node_modules` and it will work with your code as expected.
+With `debug` in your `package.json`, you can be sure that it will always be installed into `node_modules` and it will work with your code as expected.

-pnpm gets a lot of issues opened because some packages/toolings don't work with it.
+pnpm gets a lot of issues opened because some packages/toolings don't work.
-These issues are mostly happening because the packages/toolings have some `package.json`s that miss dependencies used in the code.
-Some developers even think that it is fine to not include dependencies in `package.json`.
-It is not!
+These issues are mostly happening because the packages/toolings have `package.json`s that miss dependencies.
+Some developers even think that it is fine to not include dependencies in `package.json` because "it works with npm/yarn".
+It is not OK!
+It might work today but it will break tomorrow.

 You might not use pnpm.
 But please, publish valid packages.
-If you don't use pnpm, use some tooling like [dependency-check](https://www.npmjs.com/package/dependency-check) to be sure that you have a valid package.
+If you don't use pnpm, use some tooling like [dependency-check](https://www.npmjs.com/package/dependency-check) to validate your package before publishing it to the registry.

 ## Do you want to give pnpm a try?